 DANCE TO LEARN

-DANCE TO LEARN is an integrated arts residency program for grades K-12.
+DANCE TO LEARN is a flexible integrated arts residency program for grades K-12.
 PNB teaching artists work in collaboration with classroom teachers to design a series of dance classes that blends creative movement, choreography, and concepts from other subject areas.
 Sessions include live musical accompaniment.

 What do students learn?